nesterione/nesterione.github.io/cv.md

 - Implementations of AI/ML architectures based on deep learning
 - Topic Modeling and Categorization legal correspondence
 - Text clustering systems
-- Design and implementation voice bots
+- Design and implementation of voice bots
 - Implementations algorithms of user input intent detection, building NLU models to find the most relevant answer to a user question.
 - Implementing categorization documents by content and metadata using agglomerative clustering and LDA.
 - Building a system for pattern base categorization legal documents.